Accepting Changes from a Remote Git Repository

 dev/version-2-0-45:refs/heads/dev/version-2-0-45

-From here you can merge, commit, or otherwise screw around with the commit much as you would with any change you've made.
+From here you can merge, rebase, or otherwise work with the commit just as you would with any other change.

-If the change is appropriate to merge directly into the master branch then you can do that too.
+If the change is ready to go straight into the master branch, that works too:

 git checkout master